 There are two top fabric certifications that are vital to fabric production.

-It covers the manufacturing process, from the moment we harvest the raw material all the way through to to the final product.
+It covers the manufacturing process, from the moment we harvest the raw material all the way through to the final product.

 There is a specific reason for each of these standards.
 The standards guarantee that we have followed certain rules about the fabric’s production and have met social responsibility standards.